Yuki-42/GoToSleepCaroline/GoToSleepCarolineCore/Docs/database.md

 |-------------|---------|----------------------------------------------------|----------|
 | name        | string  | Name of the action type.                           | No       |
 | description | string  | Description of the action type.                    | No       |

-##### Return value

-This method returns a DatabaseActionType object representing the action type added to the database.

 #### AddLog